heliosdrm/GRUtils.jl/extending.md

 ```

 This method should contain the plotting instructions to draw the key associated to the geometry `g`  in the (`x`, `y` coordinates).
 The dimensions of the key should not go outside a rectangular box centred in `(0.0, 0.0)`, with width equal to `0.06` and height equal to `0.03`, in NDC units.

+If the geometry also needs attributes that are not defined for other geometries (normally passed to the plotting function as keyword arguments), their name should also be added to the constant `KEYS_GEOM_ATTRIBUTES` in the first lines of `frontend.jl`.

+Take into account that the dictionary of geometry attributes only accepts `Float64` numbers, so they should be coded as numbers.
+If from the user perspective it is more convenient to define them as other types, the function indicated by `setargs` may be used to transform the user-provided argument into a suitable number.
+(See `_setargs_stair` for an example of this.)